Moebius Syndrome Awareness Day 2026

 Why 2026 Matters

-The 15th anniversary offers a unique opportunity to reflect on progress, renew resolve, and chart a bold path forward.
-For 2026, MFOMS invites the Moebius community to unite under two powerful subthemes:
+The 15th anniversary offers a unique opportunity to look back on progress, renew resolve, and chart a bold path forward.
+For 2026, we invite the Moebius community to unite under two powerful subthemes:

 What MFOMS Will Do